Gruppe2applikasjonsutvikling/UIA17krollparantes/README.md

 Our task list features a month- and day-view that quickly gives you a glimpse at what you need to do this month and the next.
 It will alert you when a deadline is near, and migrate unfinished tasks without deadlines.

 Project board: https://trello.com/b/VdHqhLPt/uia17-kr%C3%B8llparantes
+Our project group has 12 story points per week.